mstnegate/reduced-kobold/README.md

 Note that I am neither associated with these papers nor their authors.

 The code supports int4 quantization via GPTQ, with optional 16:32 joint sparsification.
-Group quantization is currently not supported.
+Group quantization is supported.

 Note that sparsification is currently experimental.
 Benchmark results loosely follow the paper's claims but actual generation can be tempermental.
 I haven't ran these enough to comment on output quality relative to lower param count dense models.
 Hopefully my code is just bugged!